 Quite the contrary, it is the soil between the fibers that abrades the fabric.
 A well designed study conducted in the late 1980's at The University of North Carolina at Greensboro found that men's suit fabrics dry cleaned over and over exhibited no adverse effects to the color, dimensions, or feel of the fabric.
 You can read a summary of this article at Dry Cleaning Keeps It Like New.

 Is the dry cleaning solvent you use safe?

 The solution we use is perchloroethylene, commonly called perc, and it is from the same family of cleaning agents used in household cleaners and swimming pools.
-Perc has gone through several years of comprehensive testing by a number of well-known universities, so we’re certain that it is completely safe.
-But just to be on the safe side, we developed higher standards to follow at A Cleaner World to ensure we keep our customers and employees safe and our environment clean.
+Perc has gone through several years of comprehensive testing by a number of well-known universities, so we’re certain that it is completely safe in the way it is used in dry cleaning.
+We then require a higher standard at A Cleaner World to ensure we keep our customers and employees safe and our environment clean.

 For example, we continuously purify and recycle our solvent to ensure that no perc is released into the environment.
 We also maintain our equipment to the highest standards so that we can promise our customers fresh, odor-free garments.
 At A Cleaner World, we take our environmental responsibility seriously.
 After all, we have a big name to live up to.

 We also offer professional wet cleaning which is a method to clean dry clean only garments using water under controlled conditions to eliminate shrinkage and color loss.
 Most but not all garments can be safely cleaned with this method.